BlueBrain/dir-content-diff/README.md

 This project provides simple tools to compare the content of a directory against a reference directory.

-This is useful to check the results of a process that generate several files, like a luigi workflow for example.
+This is useful to check the results of a process that generates several files, like a luigi workflow for example.